sfigg/commercialization-public/docset/design/device-experiences/modern-standby-wake-sources.md

 **Note**  Windows can turn on the display when an incoming critical alert or activity is detected over the Wi-Fi network.
 Examples include notifications from lock-screen applications and VOIP calls.

+**Note**  The interrupt mechanism is determined by the type of bus.
+For example, if Wi-Fi radio, MBB radio, or Bluetooth radio is connected via USB, it would use USB in-band resume signaling.

 ## Input devices